cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 #### Units 7 & 8: Delving Deeper Into Quantitative Risk Modelling

-Unit 7 and 8 allowed me to takle my initial concerns around quantitative methods head on by first learning about them in more detail followed by gaining experience around using them.
+Unit 7 and 8 allowed me to tackle my initial concerns around quantitative methods head on by first learning about them in more detail followed by gaining experience around using them.

 ![Delving Deeper Into Quantitative Risk Modelling](/Modules/3/img/13.png)

-Experiance was gained carrying out pratcial exrcises that involved applying the most common modelling types: Monte Carlo, Bayes Theorom.
+Experience was gained carrying out practical exercises that involved applying the most common modelling types: Monte Carlo, Bayes Theorem.
 We then discussed the results during the live seminars.

 I really enjoyed challenging myself to grasp these methods.